Pacific Southwest, Region 9: Superfund

 Initial Actions: In the southern portion of the site, the former chromium sludge drying bed has been cleaned up by using on-site solidification technology.
 Construction of the remedy was completed in early 1993.
 Solidifying the sludge bed has prevented migration of chromium into the groundwater and chromium dust particles into the air.

 Following issuance of a final ROD in 1989, EPA, the state of Arizona, and Goodyear Tire signed a consent decree for remediation of PGA-South in 1991.
 Goodyear Tire, as the leading potentially responsible party (PRP), has complied with all required cleanup actions including: (1) cleanup of metal contaminated soils, (2) cleanup of VOC contaminated soils, and (3) cleanup of contaminated groundwater in both upper and lower portions of the aquifer.
 Action (1) is complete and actions (2) and (3) are in the Operations and maintenance (O&M) phase.
-Soil Vapor Extraction has been very successful for the cleanup of VOC contaminated soils and has removed approximately 2,300 pounds of VOCs.
+Soil Vapor Extraction has been very successful for the cleanup of VOC contaminated soils and has removed approximately 2,524 pounds of VOCs.
 Goodyear Tire asked EPA and the State of Arizona to approve the closure of the third and final SVE remedy in 2003.
 This became the first successful total closeout of VOC contaminated soil cleanup at an Arizona Superfund site.
-In 1995, EPA transferred administrative lead of PGA-South to Arizona Department of Environmental Quality (ADEQ) staff.
+In 2014 - 2015, optimization of the groundwater treatment system is underway.

 Approximately 4,000 cubic yards of chromium contaminated soils have been removed to date.

 Crane Co. is conducting the cleanup activities at PGA-North under the authority of a Consent Decree which was signed in June 2006.
 The on-site groundwater treatment facility and soil vapor extraction system have removed over 36,000 pounds of TCE from the soil (10,000) and groundwater (26,000) on site.
-The new treatment facilities which Crane Co. voluntarily constructed at the northern extent of the plume is expected to remove approximately 1,500 pounds of TCE per year once in full operation.
+The new treatment facilities, which Crane Co. voluntarily constructed at the northern extent of the plume, are expected to remove approximately 1,500 pounds of TCE per year once in full operation.

 Cleanup Results to Date

-While construction has been completed at PGA-South, the construction completion date for PGA-North was planned for September 2015.
-It will result in a site-wide construction complete.
+While construction has been completed at PGA-South, the construction completion date for PGA-North is planned for September 2020.

 Potentially Responsible Parties